edgar-costa/TEController/labs/lab1/README.md

 9. Choose the path that creates the least global congestion.
 By least congestion we mean, e.g: that 2 links congested 1% is prefearrable to 1 link congested 5%.
 Then jump to stage 8.

+10. Calculate the probability for this flow to create congestion.
+Given the flow size, and the two ECMP paths with their respective minimum available capacities, the congestion probability can be calculated.

-Y. Otherwise, if ECMP is enabled, we jump to stage  can compute the probability of this flow to create congestion in the network.
+Otherwise, if ECMP is enabled, we jump to stage  can compute the probability of this flow to create congestion in the network.